Sirmione Old Town

 Verona to Lake Garda Train Cost and Duration

-There are two types of trains that can take you from Verona to Lake Garda: regular trains and high-speed trains (known as Frecciargento, Frecciarossa, and ItaloTreno).
-High speed trains cost a lot more than regular trains (double or triple) and the few minutes that you will save on the journey aren’t worth the extra cost in my opinion.
+Two types of trains can take you from Verona to Lake Garda: regular trains and high-speed trains (known as Frecciargento, Frecciarossa, and ItaloTreno).
+High-speed trains cost a lot more than regular trains (double or triple) and the few minutes that you will save on the journey aren’t worth the extra cost in my opinion.

 The regular train ticket cost from Verona Porta Nuova to Peschiera del Garda varies between 4 and 15 euros depending on the date and time when you book your ticket.
 The journey takes around 15 minutes.